lpedder/junos-filter-elements/README.md

 Feedback and corrections welcome, please submit a pull request or open an issue to discuss

 ## Thigs to decide First
-When constucting a lookback filter there are two questions that need to be answered first:
+When constucting a loopback filter there are two questions that need to be answered first:
  * Will your router need to process IP Options?
  * Will your router need to process fragments?

 These packets are punted to the RE and a possible attack vector.
+If you don't need these packets on your router, discard them first.

 ### IP Options

-If your network runs RSVP on an older version of JunOS <15.2 or uses multiple vendors then perhaps it relies upon the IP Options Router Alert bit.
+If your network runs RSVP on an older version of JunOS <15.2 (or uses multiple vendors) then perhaps it relies upon the IP Options Router Alert bit.
 Upon receipt of an packet with this bit set, the router will punt it to the RE, opening a possible attack vector.
 If you run RSVP the chances are it now uses RFC2961 refresh reduction which prohibits the use of the Router Alert bit in bundled messages.

 If you are sure your network does not need IP Options processing, then deal with this first.
  * [Discard Term for IPv4 Options](options/inet/input.conf)